What is double glazing?

 Double-glazed windows use two sheets of glass with a gap between them which creates an insulating barrier, whilst triple-glazed windows have three sheets of glass.
 Both options can deliver a high level of energy efficiency; it is not the case that you have to use triple-glazing to gain the most energy efficient window.

-Between the double-glazing glass panes, the space can be filled with either a vacuum (quite rare nowadays; they require excellent sealing, otherwise the vacuum diminishes so the efficiency decreases) or a heavy inert gas such as Argon, Krypton or Xenon.
+The space between the glass panes can be filled with either a vacuum (quite rare nowadays because they require excellent sealing, otherwise the vacuum diminishes so the efficiency decreases), or a heavy inert gas such as Argon, Krypton or Xenon.
 Both these methods are trying to create a more effective insulating barrier, known scientifically as increasing the R-value (which is the measure of thermal resistance).

 Energy efficient double-glazed windows are available in a variety of frame materials (including uPVC and more traditional wood) and styles.
-These windows vary in their energy efficiency, depending on how well they stop heat from passing out through the window, how much sunlight travels through the glass and how little air can leak in or out around the window.
+These windows vary in their energy efficiency, depending on how well they stop heat from passing out through the window, how much sunlight travels through the glass and the amount of air that can leak in or out around the window.

 When choosing replacement double-glazed windows, you can check their energy efficiency by looking at the Energy Saving Trust Recommended logo and British Fenestration Rating Council (BFRC) energy label.
+The higher the energy rating, the more energy efficient it is.
 The Energy Saving Trust endorses any windows rated B or above.
-The higher the energy rating, the more energy efficient it is.
-Unfortunately, at the moment there is no obligation for window manufacturers to label their products, however by opting for a highly rated window you know you will be buying the most efficient.
+Unfortunately, at the moment there is no obligation for window manufacturers to label their products; however by opting for a highly-rated window you know you will be buying the most efficient.